Leadership Traits / Leadership Principles

 Bearing- A person’s way of standing or moving.

-Unselfishness- The quality of not putting yourself first but being willing to give your time or effort for others.
+Unselfishness- The quality of not putting yourself first but being willing to give your time or effort to others.

 Courage- Strength in the face of pain or grief.